A great use of a famous property in a simple, smart, and unique scenario; an experiment Nintendo will hopefully replicate with other franchises

 Star Fox Guard, then, is a game of nearly constant thrill and tension.
 Gamers must keep an eye on the twelve cameras on the TV, watch for incoming robots, and, by using the Gamepad, quickly select the camera that is best suited to take them down.
 If one of the robots manages to reach the center of the site and attack the mining equipment, Grippy Toad will have lost his precious metal; if the enemy waves are stopped, players can celebrate, collect the scraps left by foes in order to level up, and move on to the next stage.

-It is a simple, effective, and smart concept that is seamlessly taught by a short non-intrusive tutorial, and an idea from which Nintendo extracts an impressive amount of variety.
-For starters, the game has a whopping total of one hundred stages scattered around six planets, which have – subsequently – three differently shaped bases each, in which both regular and special unlockable missions take place, and one boss battle.
+It is a simple, effective, and smart concept seamlessly taught by a short non-intrusive tutorial, and an idea from which Nintendo extracts a good amount of variety.
+The game has a total of one hundred stages scattered around six planets, each with three differently shaped bases in which both regular and special unlockable missions take place, as well as one boss battle.

 Truthfully, the planets themselves do not contribute heavily to that variety.
 The change of scenario is so basic that it is almost as simple as a palette swap, which goes hand-in-hand with the game’s generally bland visuals; moreover, even though each one of them has an environmental twist – with, for example, the desert world of Titania being plagued by occasional sandstorms that block the view some cameras have from the outside of the base – those could have easily been more frequent, varied, and prominent.